 - Place the bottoms of the snowmen on the cookie sheet 1 inch apart.

 - Place the top above the bottoms, firmly pressing them together, creating a snowman.
-If they are not pressed together well the snowmen will break apart **If this happens to a few of the snowmen, you can "glue" them together with the chocolate we use later.
+If they are not pressed together well the snowmen will break apart NOTE: If this happens to a few of the snowmen, you can "glue" them together with the melted chocolate or royal icing we use later.

 - Bake on the middle rack for 9 to 11 minutes or until you see the bottoms begin to brown.